tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

     - Set a value for the **Paper Thickness** parameter; the lower the value, the more transparent the drawings displayed in Onion Skin mode will be.

-    - Use the **Previous Frames Correction** to set a color for displaying previous frames.
+    - Use the **Previous Frames Correction** to set a color for tinting previous frames.

-    - Use the **Following Frames Correction** to set a color for displaying following frames.
+    - Use the **Following Frames Correction** to set a color for tinting following frames.

     - Activate the **Display Lines Only** option to display Vector or Smart Raster levels with lines only.